bkuhlmann/auther/README.md

 When logging is enabled, you'll be able to see the following information in the server logs to help debug custom Auther settings:

-- Requested path and blacklist path detection.
+- Requested path and excluded path detection.
 - Finding (or not finding) of account.
 - Account authentication pass/fail.
 - Account and path authorization pass/fail.